Skip to Content

 As part of our ongoing research, we invite our patients to complete surveys about their experience with tinnitus, If you are interested in sharing information about your condition, please consider completing this survey.

-The Department of Otolaryngology—Head and Neck Surgery has created a series of questionnaires that may be useful for health care professionals working with patients who experience tinnitus.
+We have created a series of questionnaires that may be useful for health care professionals working with patients who experience tinnitus.
 These questionnaires may be used to identify a specific area of a patient's life that are affected by tinnitus, as well as monitor a patient's progress with a particular treatment.
 Translations of these questionnaires are also available in a growing number of languages.